hazelcast/hazelcast-cpp-client/README.md

 ```

 #### 7.4.1.1.
 Using IMap Non-Blocking Async Methods
 Hazelcast IMap provides asynchronous methods for more powerful operations like batched writing or batched reading.
-Asynchronous methods do not block but return immediately with an `ICompletableFuture` interface.
+The asynchronous methods do not block but return immediately with an `ICompletableFuture` interface.
 You can later query the result of the operation using this interface or you can even provide a callback method to be executed on the user executor threads when the response to the call is received.

 An `Imap::putAsync` usage example is shown below: